-If you cease to be employed by the Employer, your Employee After-Tax Contribution Account will be available at the time you become eligible for the Emeriti Reimbursement Benefit (the reimbursement of Qualified Medical Expenses), subject to the eligibility provisions of your Plan.
-As explained in greater detail in the section entitled REIMBURSEMENT OF QUALIFIED MEDICAL EXPENSES, once you attain age 55 (having ceased to be employed by the Employer), you will have full access to this Account to reimburse you for Qualified Medical Expenses, and prior to age 55, your access to the Account is In addition to using the balance in your Employee After-Tax capped.
-Contribution Account for the reimbursement of medical expenses, you also pay premiums for the Emeriti Health Insurance Plan Options from this Account after you retire, subject to your eligibility for Emeriti Health Insurance under the provisions of your Plan and your election to enroll in one of the Health Insurance Plan Options.
+If you cease to be employed by the Employer, your Employee After-Tax Contribution Account will be available for the Emeriti Reimbursement Benefit (the reimbursement of Qualified Medical Expenses), subject to the eligibility provisions of your Plan.
+In addition to using the balance in your Employee After-Tax Contribution Account for the reimbursement of medical expenses, you also pay premiums for the Emeriti Health Insurance Plan Options from this Account after you retire, subject to your eligibility for Emeriti Health Insurance under the provisions of your Plan and your election to enroll in one of the Health Insurance Plan Options.
 Your Spouse (or Domestic Partner), Dependent Children, and Dependent Relatives, also may be eligible for certain benefits, subject to the eligibility provision of your Plan.